§ 01 Adjustment psychiatry

 At a glance

-Adjustment psychiatry here means private telehealth evaluation and medication management for Washington adults when major transitions (post-service life, medical illness, disability, caregiving, or loss) overlap with insomnia, anxiety, depression, traumatic stress, irritability, or impaired functioning.
-Medication does not erase the transition; it may reduce biological noise that makes carrying it harder.
+Adjustment psychiatry here means private telehealth evaluation and medication management for Washington adults when major transitions (post-service life, medical illness, disability, caregiving, retirement, relocation, or loss) overlap with insomnia, anxiety, depression, traumatic stress, irritability, or impaired functioning.
+Medication does not erase the transition; it can reduce the biological noise that makes carrying it harder.

 This is a private cash-pay practice for adults physically located in Washington State.
 I do not accept or bill insurance.
 Superbills are available for possible out-of-network reimbursement when applicable.